Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

 Due to the exponential growth of the computation complexity and the memory cost, it is intractable for the existing numerical methods such as the ED and the DMRG to approach entangling regions with long boundaries and higher dimensions.
 Because of the finite computer memory, these numerical methods are limited to short boundary only.
 Another way is to extract the low-lying ES through the quantum Monte Carlo simulation combined with stochastic analytic continuation (SAC), both in bosonic~\cite{zyan2021entanglement,liu2023probing,li2023relevant} and fermionic systems~\cite{Assaad2014,Assaad2015,Parisen2018}.
 Especially in bosonic systems, the ES of spin ladders can be obtained even under a long length~\cite{zyan2021entanglement}.
 However, the ES obtained in this way can not show the fine levels but only the dispersion and weight of the spectral function.
 Nevertheless, the refined structure of ES, e.g., degeneracy, is important for identifying the CFT and topology.

 The solution comes from QMC $+$ ED: Tracing the environment via QMC and obtaining the exact low-lying levels through ED.
-The weight of RDM element $|C_A\rangle\langle C'_A|$ can be written in the path integral language as
+The RDM element $|C_A\rangle\langle C'_A|$ can be written in the path integral language as

 where $C_A,~C'_A$ are the configurations of the RDM, and $C_B$ is the configurations of environment $B$.